Memhao/LoggerServer/README.md

 <h1>Rotation strategy is the same as linux_ </h1>
 <p align = left> Copy current file in a new one and overwrite current file for a second execution	</p>
 <p align = left> Repeat this procedure every time</p>
+<p align = left> For this purpose FileHandler build in Java class may be a good idea</p>